jamesbrannon98/SlabAllocationAndDefenses/README.md

 # SlabAllocationAndDefenses

-Dynamic storage allocator for C programs.
+This is a dynamic storage allocator for C programs, essentially being personalized versions of the malloc and free functions.